ivan-hc/AM/README.md

 # Features
 ------------------------------------------------------------------------
 ### How to enable bash completion
-Since 2.3.1 release "AM" has its inbuilt bash completion script that can be enabled using the following command (as root):
+Since 2.3.1 release "AM" has its inbuilt bash completion script that can be enabled using the following command:

-    sudo am --enable-completion
+    am --enable-completion
 This will ceate a bash completion script in /etc/bash_completion.d named `am-completion.sh` needed to complete a keyword with the TAB key using the names of all the main options and the name of the scripts of all the applications available in the "AM" repository.
 To disable bash completion (and to remove the /etc/bash_completion.d/am-completion.sh script):

-    sudo am --disable-completion
+    am --disable-completion
 Here you are a video on how to disable/enable bash completion in "AM":

 https://user-images.githubusercontent.com/88724353/155971864-783c098c-e696-47b5-aaa8-85dab6ab3b46.mp4